Reception class page. 2023 - 2024

 We will nurture your child in our Church of England school.
 We make sure that the learning environments are inviting and stimulating, both inside and out.

-- P.E. is on a Tuesday and children should come dressed in their PE kits on this day.
+• P.E. is on a Tuesday and children should come dressed in their PE kits on this day.
+This half term we are practising and developing our throwing and catching skills.

-- Home activities are sent out at the beginning of each half term and your child can choose which options they would like to complete- or all!
-It is not compulsary, but we do find that families enjoy engaging with the challenges that we set and they do consolidate all the learning in class.
+• Home activities are sent out at the beginning of each half term and your child can choose which options they would like to complete- or all!
+It is not compulsary, but we do find that families enjoy engaging with the challenges that we set and they do consolidate all of the learning in class.
 This can be recorded in the Home Learning book or on Tapestry.
-Children can bring the book in each week on Wednesday, if they wish to.
+Children bring the book in each week on Wednesday.
 I will send it back home on Friday.

-- We continue to have fantastic feedback from parents and I know you love Tapestry!
+• We continue to have fantastic feedback from parents and I know you love Tapestry!
 Please keep posting observations from home too, as you are so important in your child's educational journey.
-Come to the EYFS workshops, as they will help to keep you up to date and with your child's learning at school.
+Come to the regular EYFS workshops too, as they will help to keep you up to date with how to help your child and with your child's learning at school.
+The last few have been so well attended, so thank you!

-- Reception enjoy home reading books and also guided reading at school.
+• Reception children enjoy home reading books and also guided reading sessions at school.
 We have some lovely books that have parent prompts and questions for you, to help you to use the book more than once.
 Your child can retell the story and learn new vocabualry.
-We have Oxford Reading Tree, Essential Letters and Sounds, Little Blending books, Project X and other Oxford press books that are closely matched to the phonics being taught in class.
+We have Oxford Reading Tree, Essential Letters and Sounds, Little Blending books, Project X and other Oxford Press books that are closely matched to the phonics being taught in class.
 For example, as your child learns new letter sounds, the book they bring home will help to practise these.
 The book should not be too challenging, enabling your child to read with confidence and develop reading fluency.
+There will not be any words or sounds that your child has not learnt in phonics lessons.

-- Please sign the reading record after each read and ensure your child reads their book around three times.
+• Please sign your child's reading record after each read and ensure your child reads their book around three times.
 This will help their reading progress immensely.

-Your child has now completed a baseline assessment- simply a few activities that Mrs Harrison completed with them, individually.
+Your child completed a baseline assessment in the first few weeks of school- simply a few activities that Mrs Harrison completed with them, individually.
 Please see the leaflet attached to tell you more.

-As part of our theme this half term we will be learning all about rhymes and traditional tales.
+As part of our theme this half term we will be learning all about Pirates, land and Sea.
+We will look at the map and the wider world and also explore sea creatures and sea life.
 We are using 'Pathways to Write' for our English carpet sessions and we will explore the book;

-We will also look at the text, 'A Letter to Santa', as we head into Christmas week.
+We will also look at the rhyming story, 'Commotion in the Ocean', as we head into half term.

-In maths, we will follow the new 'White Rose' scheme as we continue to learn about early number and the principles of counting.
-The units this half term will teach us to sing number rhymes, count, sort, subitise and recognise numerals.
+In maths, we will follow the Reception 'White Rose' scheme as we continue to learn about early number and the principles of counting.
+The units this half term will teach us to count, represent, build, subitise and recognise numerals and amounts to 10.
 We will also problem solve.
-We are looking at numbers within 5 to begin with, exploring the composition of numbers.
-We will also explore shape.
+We are exploring the composition of 9 and 10.
+We will also explore length, weight and time.
 Have a look at the long term and medium term plans below and click on the white rose link here to find out more:

 https://whiteroseeducation.com/parent-pupil-resources/maths#start